ThomasPiergiovanni/oc_p5/README.md

 Please refer to the [MySQL official website](https://www.mysql.com/) for more information.

 ### 3.6.
 Application mandatory settings.
-1. Rename **env.py.example** file into **env.py**.
+1. Rename **configuration/env.py.example** file into **configuration/env.py**.
 2. Change all constants with the appropriate value into **env.py**:
     * DATABASE_NAME = "my_db_name"
     * HOST = "my_host"
     * etc.

-For more information details on application setting, check *4.1. env.py* section bellow.
+For more information details on application settings, please check *4.1. env.py* section bellow.

 ### 3.7.
 Use "HealthyProductApp".
 The program is now ready to use.
 You can start it using **main.py** with your bash.
 > python3 main.py

-For more information on the application use, check *5.
+For more information on the application uses, please check *5.
 Users' guide* section bellow.

 ### 3.8.
 Deactivate the virtual environment.
 Once you're done using the program, you should leave the virtual environment.
 Simply type the following statement in your bash.